Life Insurance for Vicodin users.

-Become a “bit” trickier is when an individual is currently taking Vicodin during a life insurance application where it “appears” like they won’t need to take Vicodin for an extended period of time, but for now they are still taking it, or when an individual has either experienced an injury where he or she may end up suffering from chronic pain which may prevent them from ever being able to stop taking Vicodin or a similar pain medication.
+Become a “bit” trickier is when an individual is currently taking Vicodin during a life insurance application where it “appears” like they won’t need to take Vicodin for an extended period, but for now, they are still taking it, or when an individual has either experienced an injury where he or she may end up suffering from chronic pain which may prevent them from ever being able to stop taking Vicodin or similar pain medication.

 In cases like these…

-Which brings us to the last topic that we wanted to take a moment and discuss with you here today in this article which is…
+This brings us to the last topic that we wanted to take a moment and discuss with you here today in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?